apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 While that will not make the problem go away, it will at least make the failure happen at the start of a job.

+## Job/Task fails "Destination path exists and committer conflict resolution mode is FAIL"

+This surfaces when either of two conditions are met.

+1. The Directory committer is used conflict resolution mode == "fail" and the output/destination directory exists.
+The job will fail in the driver during job setup.
+1. the Partitioned Committer is used with conflict resolution mode == "fail" and one of the partitions.
+The specific task(s) generating conflicting data will fail during task commit.

+If you are trying to write data and want write conflicts to be rejected, this is the correct
+behavior: there was data at the destination so the job was aborted.